That-Dev-Girl-Sites/jhalabi.com/_posts/2017-02-14-hsg-the-final-testing-frontier.md

   - pregnancy
 tags:
   - conception
+excerpt: This is an intense week of testing due to scheduling and where I am in my cycle.
 ---

 This is an intense week of testing due to scheduling and where I am in my cycle.
 I had my last test today, the HSG, or hysterosalpingogram. _(Say that five times fast.)_